- Shetland Isles

 Yes, there is an onsite restaurant.

-Fair Isle Bird Observatory has not told us if they are fully wheelchair friendly.
+No, Fair Isle Bird Observatory is not wheelchair friendly.

-Fair Isle Bird Observatory has not told us if they are fully pushchair friendly.
+No, Fair Isle Bird Observatory have stated they are not pushchair friendly.

 Fair Isle Bird Observatory has not told us if they are dog friendly.